flutpak 0.8.1 copy "flutpak: ^0.8.1" to clipboard

 1. Update version: in pubspec.yaml

-During a release, release.yml does steps 1–3 automatically when you push a v* tag, so the compiled binaries always report the correct version.
+During a release, release.yml performs step 1 automatically when a v* tag is pushed, so the compiled binaries always report the correct version.

 License #